- 1. Primula Today Aluminum Stove Top Percolator

 Durable lightweight aluminum

 This sturdy yet lightweight aluminum construction makes the Primula Today 9 Cup Coffee Percolator an ideal companion at home or on a camping trip.
 You can enjoy the richer, fuller flavor of percolated coffee without any additional technology, other than a simple fire or gas or electric plate underneath.
 You can keep tabs on the strength of your coffee by viewing the bubbling coffee through the translucent knob on top of the lid.
 The fact that it makes 9 cups is a huge advantage when camping with friends or having a little coffee morning at home.
-It comes with lid, fit basket, pot, and filter screen assembly.
+It comes with a lid, fit basket, pot, and filter screen assembly.
 All you need by way of cleaning is some warm water infused with lemon juice.

 Ideal for camping